PJM Glossary

 Regulation Market Capability Clearing Price (RMCCP)

-The Capability Clearing Price for regulation is the five-minute jointly co-optimized regulation price to reserve megawatts.
-It is set by finding the difference between the Regulation Market Clearing Price (RMCP) and the Regulation Market Performance Clearing Price (RMPCP).
+The five-minute jointly co-optimized regulation price to reserve MWs.
+It is set by finding the difference between the regulation market clearing price and the regulation market performance clearing price.

 Regulation Market Clearing Price (RMCP)